aespinosa/aespinosa.github.io/blog/2014-11-01-mpich3-over-docker.md

 ## Workflow

-Prepare the docker image with the your MPI program
+Prepare the docker image with the your MPI program.
+I write a sample in [4].

 ```
-mpicc /src/hello.c -o /app/hello
+mpif90 /src/hello.f90 -o /app/hello
 ```

 ## Running mpi